TomStrong/Com528-Assessment/README.md

 The application then logs the response and displays on the PoS device whether the transaction has been approved or declined.

-The application uses Enterprise Java Technologies with [Spring MVC framework](https://docs.spring.io/spring-framework/docs/3.2.x/spring-framework-reference/html/mvc.html) and [JavaServer Pages](https://www.oracle.com/java/technologies/jspt.html) for the front-end.
+The application uses Enterprise Java Technologies with [Spring Web MVC framework](https://docs.spring.io/spring-framework/docs/3.2.x/spring-framework-reference/html/mvc.html) and [JavaServer Pages](https://www.oracle.com/java/technologies/jspt.html) for the front-end.
 [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) and [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS) have been used to generate the UIs and validate user inputs.

 ## System Requirements